Registration 10:30 am - 12:45 pm. See more on registration below. Note: Pe-registration is highly encouraged and a discount is offered.

 - White Course - Beginner (about 8 controls, about 2 km, all on trails/roads)

 The white course is a non-competitive course designed to introduce Cub Scouts, Webelos, Brownies, Juniors, Tenderhearts and Explorers to orienteering.
-Scouts will participate in small groups of two to four Scouts.
+These Scouts will participate in small teams of two to four Scouts.
 Each group of no more than four Scouts must be accompanied by an adult, who should follow his/her group, not lead it.

 - Orange - Intermediate (about 12 controls, about 4 km, mostly off trail)